SCAI Misconduct Procedures

 a.
 In situations where a student's conduct is both disruptive and poses imminent danger to the health and safety of himself/herself or others, immediately contact the KSU Police at (770) 423-6666.
 The responding officer at the time of notification shall remove the student from the area immediately.

 b.
-Immediately report the incident to the SCAI Department and/or the Office of the Dean for Student Success and for possible handling under the "Interim Suspension" policy, described in Section III below.
+Immediately report the incident to the SCAI Department and/or the Office of the Dean for Student Affairs and for possible handling under the "Interim Suspension" policy, described in Section III below.

 c.
 The SCAI officer will investigate the incident and will advise as to the appropriate course of action in each situation.